CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 -

-Navigate to the detailed Pipeline page and click on the Received an event stage, expanding the steps.
+Navigate to the detailed Pipeline page and select the Received an event stage, expanding the steps.
 The Pipeline was triggered by the

 testingCompleted